 Best Practice examples of participants and discussions with experts help to establish practical relevance for the facility and allay reservations for the participants.

 All VAUDE producers are contractually obligated to comply with ecological minimum standards.
-This includes, among other things, the Restricted Substance List - RSL.
+This includes, among other things, the Manufacturing Restricted Substance List - MRSL.

-With the internal VAUDE Material Policy, we gather a pre-selection of materials and technologies which we use to influence the selection of our material suppliers.
-Because of the system partnerships that many of our material suppliers have with bluesign® and the Fair Wear Foundation (FWF), we have a deep understanding of the situations, weak points and potential for development of most of our producers and material suppliers.
+The VAUDE Material Policy allows us to preselect materials and technologies and influence the selection of our material suppliers.
+Because of the system partnerships that many of our material suppliers have with the bluesign® system and the Fair Wear Foundation (FWF), we have a deep understanding of the situations, weaknesses and potential for development of most of our producers and material suppliers.

 |GRI:||G4-DMA Supplier Environmental Assessment|